alecoad/project2-flack/README.md

 Web Programming with Python and JavaScript

-This is FLASK, a single page messaging service mimicking Slack, but using Flask.
+This is FLACK, a single page messaging service mimicking Slack, but using Flask.
 Python handles the server-side storage of the different channels and messages within each channel.
 Flask-SocketIO enables communication between JavaScript and Python in order to update the channel and message submissions in real time.

 All of the HTML is contained within `index.html` in the templates folder.
 Bootswatch's Minty theme was used for styling, along with custom styling and layout in `styles.css` within the `static` folder. (`static` also holds the favicon and background image.)